 Why we Love It: located in the heart of the park just across from the Presidio Officers' Club (and not far from the Presidio Visitor Center)

 What's Provided: Picnic tables (no grills)

-PresidiGo Shuttle – PRESIDIO HILLS ROUTE; paid parking nearby
+PresidiGo Shuttle – PRESIDIO HILLS ROUTE (weekdays only); paid parking nearby

 What to Do